HISPlayer/UnityiOS-SDK/setup-guide.md

 ## 2.3 Configure HISPlayer Properties
 ### <ins>License Key</ins>
 Input the license key that is associated with the SDK.
 If the license key is not valid, the player won't work and will throw an error message.
+License key is not required for Unity Editor.

 <p align="center">
 <img src="./assets/license-key.PNG">